LaunchCodeEducation/intro-to-professional-web-dev/src/chapters/unit-testing/why-test.rst

 .. index:: ! unit testing

 But there's a better way to test your code, using *automated* tests.
+Automated tests actively test your code and help to remove the burden of manual testing.
 There are many types of automated tests.
 This chapter focuses on **unit testing**, which tests the smallest components (or *units*) of code.
 These are typically individual functions.

 Before we dive into the *how* of unit testing, let's discuss the *why*.